tsdataclinic/AfricaCovidDashboard/README.md

 - lnasthma  : Prevalance of Asthma (from Institute of Health Metrics and Evaluation (IHME))
 - lnhiv : Prevalance of HIV (from Institute of Health Metrics and Evaluation (IHME))
 - lntraffic : Incoming air traffic

+### License

+This repo and the dashboard are shared pursuant to the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html)